A Generalized Approach to Relaxation Time of Magnetic Nanoparticles With Interactions: From Superparamagnetism to Glassy Dynamics: Article Text

 The applicability of the model was based on classical and well-recognized literature reported on magnetic interaction strength and diverse types of collective behaviors \cite{Dormann1998,Djurberg1997}.
 Equation \eqref{model} was used to analyze the reported data and to correlate the fitted parameters with theoretical predictions.

 Figure~\ref{fig:relaxation-fits-four-samples} presents the relaxation time of four distinct samples with variable interparticle center-to-center distances $d_{cc}$ of $\gamma$-Fe$_2$O$_3$ MNPs (diameter $D=4.7\,$ nm) as investigated by Dormann \textit{et al.}~\cite{Dormann1998}: $d_{cc}\approx 21\,$nm (long-range dispersed 'isolated far' particles IF), $7.3\,$ nm (short-range dispersed 'isolated near' particles IN) and $6.8\,$nm for large conglomerates (clustered 'flocculated' particles Floc).
 The dry powder sample has the $d_{cc}$ slightly larger than $D$.
 The parameters derived from the analyses using Eq \ref{model} are enumerated in Table~\ref{tab:fit_parameters}.
 The most diluted sample (IF) is the closest to the Néel–Brown ideal behavior.
 As the interaction strength increases, the relaxation curves develop a slight curvature and the relaxation time grows.
 From our analysis $q$ values progressively deviate from unity (with $q<1$) as the interaction strength increases and the magnetic correlation increases.
 When particles are brought closer, dipolar interactions grow and deviations from Boltzmann–Gibbs behavior are observed, as predicted.
 The higher uncertainty observed in the powder sample could be attributed to exchange-coupling interactions between the particles.
 The fitted $T_{\mathrm{cut\!-\!off}}$ rises with increasing interaction strength, consistent with a higher temperature for the onset of glassy dynamics in more strongly interacting assemblies.
 However, the fitted $T_{\mathrm{cut\!-\!off}}$ values lie above the theoretical prediction obtained using the same energy barrier for all samples \(\Delta V/k_B =555\ \mathrm{K}\) (the value found by Dormann \emph{et al.} for the ultra-dilute IF sample), as shown in Fig. ~\ref{fig:Testrela_Tfreezing_sidebyside}.
 This discrepancy indicates that the effective energy barrier is progressively underestimated when interactions grow.
 Dormann \emph{et al.} attributed the barrier corrections found for IN and Floc samples using the (DBF) model to changes in the surface anisotropy induced by interactions: as interparticle coupling alters the magnetostatic state of surface spins, the effective barrier experienced by the moments is modified.
 In short, increasing interaction strength appears to raise the effective energy barrier, which explains why the theoretical curve with similar $q$'s computed with the IF value \(\Delta V/k_B =555\ \mathrm{K}\) underestimates the observed \(T_{\mathrm{cut\!-\!off}}\).
 The pre-factor $\tau_0$ lies in the expected range for MNPs (typically $\sim 10^{-12}$–$10^{-9}\,$s).
-For comparative purposes, the inset of Fig.~\ref{fig:relaxation-fits-four-samples} shows a fit using the classical spin-glass critical law ( $\tau = \tau^{*}(T_g/(T-T_g)^{z\nu}$) (as applied by Dormann \emph{et al.}) to the Powder sample, yielding \(T_g=130\pm4\) K, in agreement with the \(T_{\mathrm{cut\!-\!off}}\) predicted from the Tsallis formalism.
-Dormann \emph{et al.} also observed independent signatures of collective spin-glass–like freezing at this temperature: (i) an increase of the nonlinear susceptibility (extracted from the low-field expansion of MNPs magnetization upon cooling toward \(T_g\approx130K\) and (ii) pronounced waiting-time (aging) dependence behavior in the ZFC relaxation for the powder sample for the temperatures (80K, 90K, and 118K), features that are much weaker or absent in the more dilute samples.